 In April 2002, the FASB issued SFAS No. 145, "Rescission of SFAS Nos.
 4, 44 and 64, Amendment of SFAS No. 13, and Technical Corrections."
 SFAS No. 145 rescinds both SFAS No. 4, "Reporting Gains and Losses from Extinguishment of Debt," and the amendment of SFAS No. 4, SFAS No. 64, "Extinguishments of Debt Made to Satisfy Sinking-Fund Requirements".
 This statement amends SFAS No. 13, "Accounting for Leases", to eliminate an inconsistency between the accounting for sale-leaseback transactions and the accounting for certain lease modifications that have economic effects that are similar to sale-leaseback transactions.
 This statement also amends other existing authoritative pronouncements to make various technical corrections, clarify meanings, or describe their applicability under changed conditions.
-The provisions of this statement are applicable for fiscal years beginning after, transaction entered into after and financial statements issued on or subsequent to May 15, 2002.
+The provisions of this statement are applicable for fiscal years beginning after, transactions entered into after and financial statements issued on or subsequent to May 15, 2002.
 The Company will adopt this statement as required and does not expect it to have a material impact on its consolidated financial statements.

 In June of 2002, the FASB issued SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities."
-This statement requires that a liability for a cost that is associated with an exit or disposal activity be recognized when the liability incurred.
+This statement requires that a liability for a cost that is associated with an exit or disposal activity be recognized when the liability is incurred.
 It nullifies the guidance of EITF Issue No. 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring)."
 Under EITF Issue No. 94-3, an entity recognized a liability for an exit cost on the date that the entity committed itself to an exit plan.
 In this statement, the Board acknowledges that an entity's commitment to a plan does not, by itself, create a present obligation to other parties that meets the definition of a liability.
 This statement also establishes that fair value is the objective for the initial measurement of the liability.
 The provisions of this statement will be effective for exit or disposal activities that are initiated after December 31, 2002.
-We will adopt this statement as required and do not expect it to have a material impact on our financial statements.
+The Company will adopt this statement as required and does not expect it to have a material impact on its financial statements.

-On January 1, 2002 the Company adopted, SFAS No. 142 "Goodwill and Other Intangible Assets," which establishes new accounting and reporting standards for acquired goodwill and other intangible assets and supersedes APB Opinion No. 17.
+On January 1, 2002 the Company adopted SFAS No. 142 "Goodwill and Other Intangible Assets," which establishes new accounting and reporting standards for acquired goodwill and other intangible assets and supersedes APB Opinion No. 17.
 It addresses how intangible assets that are acquired individually or with a group of other assets (but not those acquired in a business combination) should be accounted for upon acquisition and on an ongoing basis.
 Goodwill and intangible assets that have indefinite useful lives will not be amortized but rather will be tested at least annually for impairment.
 Intangible assets that have finite useful lives (whether or not acquired in a business combination) will continue to be amortized over their useful lives.

-The Company recorded amortization expense related to goodwill arising from business combinations (which had an indefinite useful life) of approximately \$66,000 and \$120,000 for the three and six month periods ended June 30, 2001, respectively.
+The Company recorded amortization expense related to goodwill arising from business combinations (which had an indefinite useful life) of approximately \$60,000 and \$180,000 for the three and nine month periods ended September 30, 2001, respectively.
+The Company included in other assets goodwill of \$1.7 million at September 30, 2001 and \$1.6 million at September 30, 2002.
 The adoption of the provisions of SFAS No. 142 has eliminated the amortization of goodwill during 2002 and has not had a material impact on the Company's condensed consolidated financial statements.